Metropolis-nexus/Stalwart-Setup/README.md

 sudo systemctl status stalwart
 ```

-At this point, your `config.toml` should look somewhat like this:
+At this point, your `config.toml` file should look somewhat like this:

 ```
 [server.listener.smtp]